 Things have changed, though.
 Ethan and Lisa are married and working on having a child.
 Sam’s got a high-end job and her own family to worry about.
 Max’s got a sophisticated boyfriend and books to publish.
 Marianne’s acting in yet another fringe play, and Nick’s busy finding his new young hot fling.

-The other problem is Sam and Ethan have been having an affair for the past twenty years, and now they won’t be able to hide it with their spouses living in the same city.
+The other problem is Sam and Ethan have been having an affair for the past 20 years, and now they won’t be able to hide it with their spouses living in the same city.

 While the friend group still gets drunk together, grabs each other’s crotches, and still uses their pet names from college, it becomes abundantly clear to everyone else but them, that they’re too old for these shenanigans.